Sonic-Amiga/ESP8266-Faikin/Tools/Simulators/CN_WIRED/README.md

 - Minimum (all zeros): 2600 + 1000 + (400 + 300) * 64 + 16000 + 2000 = 64600 microseconds
 - Maximum (all ones):  2600 + 1000 + (900 + 300) * 64 + 16000 + 2000 = 98400 microseconds

-The final terminator pulse of 2000 microseconds appears to be ignored by the conditioner; at least some models are able to receive and handle packets without it.
-Daichi controller does not send this pulse to the conditioner; however it rejects incoming packets from the conditioner if they do not have it.
-Original Daikin equipment (wired wall panels) send this pulse both ways, so we consider it mandatory.

-Since the Arduino bridge is also an RnD tool, it separately detects these pulses and report them as "_" with the timestamp for informational purposes.
+Since the Arduino bridge is also an RnD tool, it detects final 2000 microseconds low pulses separately and report them as "_" with the timestamp for informational purposes.

 ## Data packet format